 - Sandalwood oil – sandalwood oil tackles muscle tension, spasm and inflammation and is noted for its distinctive woody fragrance which is popular with aromatherapists; it is pungent but not overpowering

 How to use the oils

 Combine your own personal blend in a base or carrier oil like Coconut or Sweet Almond Oil.
 Essential oils are too strong to be applied directly to the skin in a neat format and must be diluted first.

 Keeping your own oil fusion to hand provides stimulating and deep relief for aching limbs.
 Enjoy a deep relief massage for aching legs after a warm bath or a relaxing foot rub for tired, sore feet.
 Using essential oils to massage the feet harnesses the benefits of the reflexology points, restoring different parts of the body and calming and relaxing the mind, there is nothing quite like it.

-Aromatherapy massage was originally a Swedish massage technique using essentials oils with the dual effect of the absorption through the skin and the inhalation of the warm oils as the aromatherapist works.
+Aromatherapy massage was originally a Swedish massage technique using essential oils with the dual effect of absorption through the skin and the inhalation of the warm oils as the aromatherapist works.